atbrew/atbrew.github.io/docs/cv-long.markdown

 ## Experience

 ### Senior Manager, Generative AI
 **Shutterstock - Dublin, Ireland**
 *July 2023 - Present*

-Leading the full-stack generative core AI team which is responsible for  delivering Shutterstocks responsible AI Image creation and modification tools that make Shutterstock's massive catalogue infinite.

-Our generative core team delivers a text-to-image offering as a single shot text-to-image [offering](https://www.shutterstock.com/ai-image-generator) and as a chat based design assistant.
-This product blends the challenges presented in any user facing ML product (such as RLHF loops) on individual image interactions, but also poses unique recomendation style problems as we select and enable the best text-to-image model through prompt re-writing and model selections (from multiple Text-To-Image models)

-The generative core team also delivers platform AI Image editing capabilities such as background removal, image upscaling and image segmentation that are consumed by other teams across Shutterstock (e.g. image editing in [PicMonkey](https://www.picmonkey.com/))
+Leading the Generative Experience AI team to develop Shutterstock's AI-powered image creation and editing tools, transforming its media catalog into an infinite resource.
+Transitioned a DALL-E 2-based beta suite into a dedicated credits-based licensing model, leveraging models from OpenAI, Google, Amazon, and in-house Diffusion systems.
+The product has driven 70%+ monthly retention and rapidly growing market share, comparable to other major media types on Shutterstock.
+Key achievements include:

+- **Model Optimization**: Developed techniques to maximize the connection between user intent and their written prompts through prompt rewriting and translation, improving conversion rates by up to 30% compared to external vendors.

+- **Automatic Model Routing**: Delivered an automated text-to-image recommendation system that leverages contextual data (such as user prompts) to select the best text-to-image generators, increasing conversion rates by over 10% while maintaining fixed costs.

+- **Safety and Indemnity**: Rolled out novel automated safety and indemnity protection mechanisms that achieved ~100% recall for core brand integrity areas (e.g. child safety), while maintaining high precision to avoid impacting non-violating users.

 ### VP of AI & Engineering
 **Streetbees :: London & Lisbon (Remote)**